-During the Strategic Planning session, CHWD's leadership puts together a set of goals, representing the priorities that will drive the District's activities.
+During the Strategic Planning session, CHWD's leadership puts together a set of goals representing the priorities that will drive the District's activities.
 Goals are for three years, but are reviewed each year to determine whether they are still relevant for the coming budget year.
 Under each goal, individual objectives are identified to address the issues that pertain to that goal.

-Some key differences between the current year (2021) and the coming budget year (2022) include:
+Some key differences between the current year (2022) and the coming budget year (2023) include:

-- Project 2030: 2021 Objectives included developing the methods of testing, as well as outreach and funding for the preferred strategy.
-For 2022, this goal was combined with the "Infrastructure and Facilities" Goal.
-Objectives for 2022 include the implementation of the outreach and engagement plan for the preferred alternative identified in the Project 2030 Water Main Replacement Study. - Water Supply: In 2021, the objectives were focused evaluating the potential for Aquifer Storage and Recovery technology as part of the District's water supply portfolio, completing acquisition of sites for the next two District groundwater wells, and planning for the replacement of the Hinkle Reservoir cover.
-For 2022, objectives focus on completing the design for Well Site #7, as acquisition of the property was completed in 2021.
-Although SJWD has postponed the commencement of the Hinkle Reservoir Cover project, CHWD is focused on assisting with the project as needed. - Water Efficiency: In addition to working towards improving attendance at customer education events, the Water Efficiency objectives for 2021 focused on improving and expanding educational content for our customers, and on developing a volunteer program to assist with demonstrations and the operation of the interactive garden.
-For 2022 in addition to continuing the attendance objectives, new objectives focus on providing customers with tools for improving their home water usage through rebates. - Infrastructure and Facilities: The focus for 2021 the completion of the Meter Replacement Study and final report, as well as pre-architectural design and options for improving District facilities.
-For 2022, in addition to the Project 2030 objectives, focus areas include the implementation of a District meter testing program, and the completion of the District-Wide Easement Project. - Organizational Effectiveness: For 2021, objectives included increasing employee efficiency and improving our communication with customers, as well as reviewing and updating District policies for Accounts Receivable.
-For 2022, objectives focus on developing Information Technology (IT) policies, and updating Operations, Water Service, and Water Distribution policies, improving IT security at the District, and increasing customer engagement and participation in online account tools.
+- Project 2030: 2022 Objectives included the implementation of the outreach and engagement plan for the preferred alternative identified in the Project 2030 Water Main Replacement Study.
+Objectives for 2023 include pursuing acquisition of 1-2 potential sites for material storage and staging. - Water Supply: In 2022, the objectives were focused on evaluating the potential for Aquifer Storage and Recovery technology as part of the District's water supply portfolio, completing acquisition of sites for the next two District groundwater wells, and participating in SJWD's Hinkle Reservoir cover project.
+For 2023, objectives focus on completing construction for Well Site #7, and possible acquisition of 1-2 additional properties for future well sites and water storage. - Water Efficiency: In addition to working towards improving attendance at customer education events, the Water Efficiency objectives for 2022 focused on increasing participation in the District's Pressure Reduction Valve Rebate and Smart Controller program and developing a community garden page for the CHWD website.
+For 2023 the continued focus will be on attendance objectives and developing content for WaterSmart classes. - Infrastructure and Facilities: The focus for 2022 included the implementation of a District meter testing program, which will continue in 2023, and the completion of the District-Wide Easement Project.
+For 2023, the focus will be on completing the Corporation Yard Pre-Architectural Study and developing design alternatives. - Organizational Effectiveness: For 2022, objectives included increasing employee efficiency and improving our communication with customers, as well as reviewing and creating District policies for Information Technology, and updating Operations policies.
+For 2023, objectives focus on implementing an automated solution for vendor payments, improving IT security at the District, and increasing customer engagement and participation in online account tools.

-The following are the goals and objectives identified for 2022:
+The following are the goals and objectives identified for 2023: